r0nish/HRProject/README.md

-# HRProject
+HRProject

-This is a HR management Project.
+HRProject is a github repository.